Biography

 Joann B. Sweasy

-Dr. Sweasy was appointed director of the University of Arizona Cancer Center (UACC) in 2020.
-She is the inaugural holder of the Nancy C. and Craig M. Berge Endowed Chair for the Director of the UACC and was recruited from Yale Cancer Center where she served as a member of the faculty for 26 years.
+Dr. Sweasy was named director of the Fred & Pamela Buffett Cancer Center and the Eppley Institute for Research in Cancer and Allied Diseases in 2023.
+From 2020-2023, Dr. Sweasy served as director of University of Arizona Cancer Center (UACC) and she previously served as a member of the Yale Cancer Center for 26 years.
 During her career at Yale, Dr. Sweasy rose from assistant professor to the Ensign Professor of Therapeutic Radiology.
-Dr. Sweasy served as the associate director of basic sciences and as co-leader of the Radiobiology and Radiotherapy Program at Yale.
+She also served as the associate director of basic sciences and as co-leader of the Radiobiology and Radiotherapy Program at Yale.

 Dr. Sweasy is an internationally recognized expert in the genetics, cell biology, and biochemistry of DNA repair.
 A professor of cellular and molecular medicine at UA, she is well-known across the NCI community for her distinguished work and collaborations with colleagues in peer NCI-Designated Cancer Centers.
 In addition, she has extensive experience as an NCI reviewer and has served as a member of NCI Subcommittee A since 2017.